BLOG

 • Reduced days in accounts receivable - A fully automated coding process increases efficiency and accelerates payment cycles.

-• Continuous compliance - Audits trails offer a full coding rationale and serve as a resource for validation and appeals, while also reducing compliance risk.
+• Continuous compliance - Audit trails offer a full coding rationale and serve as a resource for validation and appeals, while also reducing compliance risk.

 • Reduced denial rates - High accuracy rates minimize the volume of denials and rejections previously associated with coding errors.